dexter-git/nutanix-blueprints/readme.md

 These blueprints are *unofficial* and are not supported or maintained by Nutanix in any way.

-Please also be advised that these blueprints may deploy applications that do not follow best practices.
+In addition, please also be advised that these blueprints may deploy applications that do not follow best practices.
 Please check through each blueprint to ensure the configuration suits your requirements.

+***Changes will be required before these application blueprints can be used in production environments.***